DennisNgrox/Shell-Scripting/README.md

     - It is necessary in all scripts to configure user and password
     - It is necessary in all scripts to configure parameters of your choice // as per your need
     - It is need understand Shell and Linux in order not to harm your environment
+    - Extremely necessary to read the code comments to know which variables to change